The old demo is linked in the first post as well …

 In general though my college boy probably likes planning and executing complex heists more then any other crime he can commit.

-Indeed as noted in the pretty boy trope on TVtropes “pretty boys” aren’t weaker then there more grizzled, hunky counterparts it’s more of a question of built. body type and aesthetic.
+Indeed as noted in the pretty boy trope on TVtropes “pretty boys” aren’t weaker then their more grizzled, hunky counterparts it’s more of a question of built. body type and aesthetic.

 For my Vendetta mc’s I think my college boy would lean pretty heavily into pretty boy territory with my union organizer being the more grizzled hunk with a perpetual 5 o clock shadow and my political bagman occupying a middle ground.